faatihrifqi/faatihrifqi.github.io/aboutme.md

 I professionally develop Android applications from the ground up, and follow Google’s Design Guidelines to make beautiful UI/UX.

 ## Hobby
-I love build electronic and do programming stuff, especially implementation of IoT.
+I love build electronic things and do programming stuff, especially implementation of IoT, AI and Robotics.

 ## Basic Kowledge
 - C